mbgulden/your-hawaii-guide/src/pages/index.md

     seriously and we’re glad to pass that knowledge on to you so you can have amazing adventures of your own.
 main:
-  heading: Great coffee with no compromises
+  heading: Great tours with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We hold our tour operators to the highest standards from the customer service to tour experience.
+That’s why we’re meticulous and transparent about each vendor or activity we suggest.
+We personally visit each tour operator and activity location to make sure the tours and activities are an optimal fit for you.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg